Chapter 9: Contract costs

 Margin % 17% 19% 23%

-The use of an output method in this scenario leads to the recognition of different margins over the three years of the contract.
-Specifically, a lower margin is recognized during the initial stages of the contract.
-However, Company A has identified other contracts where an input method based on costs incurred is deemed to be the most appropriate measure of performance.
+The use of an output method results in different margins being recognised in the three years, with a lower margin being recognised during the early part of the contract in this example.
+Company A has other contracts where it has determined that an input method based on costs incurred is the best measure of performance under the contract.
+Using an input method will result in those contracts having a consistent margin across their lives.

 Costs that relate directly to a contract include the following: